 About Breast Implant Surgery

-Breast implants are inserted through small, inconspicuous incisions.
-Today we have four choices of incision site.
-Dr. Chappell will work with you to choose which type of breast implant and surgery technique is best.
+Anesthesia will be administered for your comfort.
+Breast implants are then inserted through small, inconspicuous incisions.
+Today, we have four choices of incision site: along the areolar edge, the fold under the breast, in the armpit, or from the belly button.
+Dr. Chappell will work with you to choose which type of breast implant and surgery technique is best suited for your body.

 Breast Implant Options

 - Smooth, round implants, textured bio dimensional or pear-shaped.
 During the consultation, we’ll go over this together well as the placement of the implants.

 - Saline or silicone-filled (the “shell” is always silicone).

 - Placement: under or over the pectoralis major muscle

 - You’ll get the full range of choices and the solutions that suit you best.

 The implants will not lift your breasts or change the nipple position.
 If droopy breasts or low-lying nipples are an issue, a breast lift can be performed.

 Frequently Asked Questions (FAQs)